Voiceflow, which allows anyone to make voice apps without coding, raises $3.5 million – TechCrunch

-The market for voice apps has opened up — Amazon Alexa’s platform alone has over 80,000 skills as of earlier this year — and there’s little sign of that growth slowing now that smart speakers have hit critical mass in the U.S. To capitalize on this trend, Voiceflow, a startup making it easier for product teams to build voice applications for Alexa and Google Assistant, has raised $3 million in seed funding.
+The market for voice apps has opened up — Amazon Alexa’s platform alone has more than 80,000 skills as of earlier this year — and there’s little sign of that growth slowing now that smart speakers have hit critical mass in the U.S. To capitalize on this trend, Voiceflow, a startup making it easier for product teams to build voice applications for Alexa and Google Assistant, has raised $3 million in seed funding.

 Explains Voiceflow CEO and co-founder Braden Ream, the idea for a collaborative platform for building voice apps came from direct experience as a voice app developer.

-The team — which also includes Tyler Han, Michael Hood, and Andrew Lawrence — had decided to build a voice application offering interactive children’s stories for Alexa, called Storyflow.
+The team — which also includes Tyler Han, Michael Hood and Andrew Lawrence — had decided to build a voice application offering interactive children’s stories for Alexa, called Storyflow.

 But as the team began to build out its library of these choose-your-own-adventure stories, they realized the process wasn’t scaling fast enough to serve their user base — they simply couldn’t build the storyboards with all their branches fast enough.

 “At some point, we had the idea to just do a drag-and-drop,” says Ream.
 “I wished I could build the flow chart, the scripting and the actual coding — I wished this was all one step.
 That led us to build a really early iteration of what is now Voiceflow.
 It was sort of an internal tool,” he continues.
-“And being the nerds that we are, we kept making the platform better by adding logic, variables, and modularity.”
+“And being the nerds that we are, we kept making the platform better by adding logic, variables and modularity.”

 The original plan was to make Storyflow’s platform a “YouTube of voice” so anyone could build their stories easily.